neotyk/unified-param-handler/README.md

 ## License

-This project is licensed under the Creative Commons Attribution-NonCommercial-ShareAlike 4.0 International License.
-See the [LICENSE](./LICENSE) file for details.
+This project is licensed under the GNU General Public License v3.0 or later.
+See the [COPYING](./COPYING) file for details.